godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

             respawn_timer = RESPAWN_TIME
             kit_size_change_values(kit_size, false)

-You may have noticed this code looks almost exactly the same as the health pick up.
+You may have noticed this code looks almost exactly the same as the health pickup.
 That's because it largely is the same!
 Only a few things have been changed, and that's what we're going to go over.

-First, notice how there is ``AMMO_AMOUNTS`` instead of ``HEALTH_AMMOUNTS``. ``AMMO_AMOUNTS`` will be how many ammo clips/magazines the pick up add to the current weapon.
+Firstly, notice the change to ``AMMO_AMOUNTS`` from ``HEALTH_AMMOUNTS``. ``AMMO_AMOUNTS`` will be how many ammo clips/magazines the pickup adds to the current weapon.
-(Unlike ``HEALTH_AMMOUNTS`` which was how many health points, we instead add an entire clip for the current weapon, instead of the raw ammo amount)
+(Unlike in the case of ``HEALTH_AMMOUNTS``, which has stood for how many health points would be awarded, we add an entire clip to the current weapon instead of the raw ammo amount)

 The only other thing to notice is in ``trigger_body_entered``.
-We're checking and calling a function called ``add_ammo`` instead of ``add_health``.
+We're checking for the existence of and calling a function called ``add_ammo`` instead of ``add_health``.

-Other than those two small changes, everything else is exactly the same as the health pick up!
+Other than those two small changes, everything else is the same as the health pickup!

 _______

-All we need to do for making the ammo pick ups work is to add a new function to the player.
+All we need to do to make the ammo pickups work is add a new function to the player.
 Open ``Player.gd`` and add the following function:

 ::